 Alzheimer’s and hospice care

-The average cost for assisted living is $3,350 per month but can be a lot less or a lot more.
+The average cost for Assisted Living is $3,350 per month but can be a lot less or a lot more.
+That cost includes the bill for both rent and services.

 You might have to pay for home care on your own until your MA application is approved.
 This could take weeks or even months.

 MA might pay for the services you need but you may be responsible for rent or room and board.
-Some people may be able to get help from Group Residential Housing (GRH).
+Some people may be able to get help from Housing Support (formerly called Group Residential Housing).
 Up to $891 a month.

 You may need to spend down money to reach MA eligibility.
 If you have a large amount of assets you may want to talk to a lawyer who works on MA planning.
 A lawyer can talk to you about the best way to preserve your income and assets.
 This is extra important if you move to a nursing home.